YXB-NKU/YXB-NKU/README.md

 I am a M.S. student at Nankai University, focusing on **multimodal models, autonomous agents, and object detection**. 🚀

 ### 🔍 About Me
-🎓 Ph.D. researcher passionate about exploring AI, deep learning, and computational creativity.
+🎓 M.S. researcher passionate about exploring AI, deep learning, and computational creativity.

 🧠 Deeply interested in building intelligent systems that can understand and generate across modalities (e.g., text, images, videos and code).